Spanish definite and indefinite articles are great because in most situations you’ll use them in the same way as English articles.

 Note the location of the Spanish adjective is also an important consideration here.

-In addition, if you identify someone by their profession, then you need to include an article:
+In addition, if you are referring to someone by their profession, then you need to include an article:

 English: Who is Marisol?